 MAKEUP CAN BE A SCARY THING

 We know starting out as a CD or TG woman can be a hard transition.
-We know your lost when it comes to the world of crossdresser makeup, you are probably asking yourself a bunch of questions you cannot answer.
+We know you may feel lost when it comes to the world of crossdresser makeup.
+You are probably asking yourself a bunch of questions you cannot answer.
 Don’t worry!
 This article will answer some common questions and explain exactly how to apply makeup.

 Is there a correct order to apply makeup and does it really matter?